 October 12th: The Provisional IRA attempts to assassinate Margaret Thatcher by detonating a bomb at the Grand Hotel in Brighton, England during a Conservative Party conference.
 Five were killed, including a British MP, however, Thatcher was unhurt.

 December: Ian Thain, a private in the British Army, is convicted of murdering Thomas Reilly in Belfast.
 Thain would serve two years in prison and on his release be returned to the army.

-February 28th: The Provisional IRA attack a RUC base in Newry with mortars, killing nine officers and injuring another 37.
+February 28th: The Provisional IRA attack an RUC base in Newry with mortars, killing nine officers and injuring another 37.
 This was the deadliest attack on the RUC during the Troubles.

-November 15th: The Anglo-Irish Agreement, or Hillsborough Agreement, is signed by Margaret Thatcher and the Irish taoiseach Garret FitzGerlad.
+November 15th: The Anglo-Irish Agreement, or Hillsborough Agreement, is signed by Margaret Thatcher and the Irish Taoiseach Garret FitzGerald.
 The agreement sets up the Anglo-Irish Inter-Governmental Conference, a group of politicians and officials from both Britain and the Republic of Ireland to discuss issues relating to Northern Ireland.